Since this letter was published the situation in Italy has changed dramatically. Editor Claudia Cusano has issued a follow-up, here.

 Today’s story was scheduled to be about a great new hotel in Milan.
 A lot has changed since I wrote it.
 In light of the COVID-19 outbreak in Italy, I am uneasy about my decision to hold the story for a later date.
 As a public relations executive asked me this week, “Is coronavirus impacting coverage opportunities?
 Is NUVO holding on all Italy stories?”

 As figures stand, 107 people* (all aged over 65 and with pre-existing health conditions) have lost their lives to the viral outbreak in Italy, and more than 3,089 are infected*, primarily in the regions of Lombardy and Veneto.
 Conversation is monopolized by coronavirus.
 News media talk about nothing else.
 Virologists try to explain what is going on.
 Schools are closed.
 Soccer matches have been cancelled.
 Salone del Mobile in Milan, the largest furniture fair of its kind, has been postponed from April to June.
 Streets are half empty (flip side, one can find parking).
 Many countries are restricting travel to and from Italy.
-New rules of socialization have been mandated to apply to the whole country for at least 30 days: handshakes, baci and abbracci (kisses and hugs) are banned; maintain at least one metre distance between people at all times; seniors stay home.
+New rules of socialization have been mandated: handshakes, baci and abbracci (kisses and hugs) are banned; maintain at least one metre distance between people at all times; seniors stay home.

-Regions have been deciding things on their own, causing fragmentation and finger pointing amongst politicians, and organizations are behaving randomly.
+Regions have been deciding things on their own, causing fragmentation amongst politicians.
 Tuscany has extended its health-care system to international students, tourists, and all those in the region for business purposes.
 Economically—especially in the travel sector—businesses are suffering.
 In February, hotels had 50 per cent cancellations, and that was before Italy was declared a hot spot.
-Family-owned restaurants are laying off staff as a result of too few diners.
+Family-owned restaurants are laying off staff.
 Licensed guides with masters and doctorates in art history are out of work.
 We are all preoccupied and a bit baffled about what to do.

 DUCO, which is the annual travel summit in Florence representing the best hotels in Italy, is a go and is set to commence March 30—although there was some consideration given to cancelling*.
 Once it was announced the organization was sticking with the original dates, its message was: “In this sensitive moment, we reinforce our commitment and support to the Italian hospitality industry.”
 On social media, #welcometoItaly, #italywelcomestheworld, #visititaly are popping up.
 (American Italy enthusiast Yolanda Edwards initiated the #theresnoplaceidratherbequarantinedthanitaly when posting to her @yolo.journal.)